 From the portal, clients can:

-View the Guide pages you've enabled for them
+View the Guide pages you've enabled for them (shown as Overview in their portal)

-See tasks and Changes to Be Made assigned to them
+See tasks and Changes assigned to them

 Update their account balances and cash flow information